countries/countries/README.markdown

 -------
 As of 2.0 countries supports loading custom countries / overriding data in it's data set, though if you choose to do this please contribute back to the upstream repo!

 Any country registered this way will have it's data available for searching etc...
+If you are overriding an existing country, for cultural reasons, our code uses a simple merge, not a deep merge so you will need to __bring in all data you wish to be available__.
+Bringing in an existing country will also remove it from the internal management of translations, __all registered countries will remain in memory__.

 ``` ruby
 ISO3166::Data.register(